 COVID-19 Vaccine Distribution Update

-Info on the City's vaccination distribution plan is available here
+Information on the City's vaccination distribution plan is available here

 - The City has prepared a support resource page on Ottawa.ca to provide information to businesses and workers on all supports, from various levels of government available to them.
 For a full list of government-offered relief options, please visit COVID-19 Support for Businesses and Workers.

 - Our office has set up a Buy Local resource page, directing residents to websites and information that can help them to continue supporting our local small businesses.
 Our office is also highlighting individual local businesses in the Ward in all of our e-mail bulletins moving forward, to bolster support for them during this difficult time.

 - In the months ahead, the gradual easing of pandemic restrictions will bring new challenges for our community and for our businesses.
 For example, when our local shops start to re-open, it likely won’t be business as usual, but your ideas can help our economy bounce back while keeping people safe.
 The Innovation Pilot Program - Recovery Stream is seeking innovative project ideas to support public health efforts or stimulate economic recovery.
 We are accepting proposals in many sectors, including health, tourism, festivals and events, restaurants, retail, construction, transportation, and food supply.
 Successful applicants will have the opportunity to test and quickly deploy their technology innovations in real-life testing environments with the City or one of its economic development partners.
 The program provides companies with valuable feedback on their innovations prior to scaling and production.